Generation of measures on the torus with good sequences of integers: Basic example for representation

+Now, to go from continuous functions to the indicator $\setone_I$ of any interval $I$, it is enough to know that the indicator $\setone_I$ can be sandwiched between two unsigned continuous functions whose integrals (with respect to $\lambda$) are arbitrarily close.
+We thus have

-We finally get, since $ \mu_{S,\beta}(\e)=\lim_N\setA_{s\in S(N)}\e(n\beta)=\frac1{\lambda(I)}\lim_N\setA_{n\in[N]}\setone_I(n\alpha)\e(n\beta)$,
+We finally get, since $ \mu_{S,\beta}(\e)=\frac1{\lambda(I)}\lim_N\setA_{n\in[1,N]}\setone_I(n\alpha)\e(n\beta)$,

-The above shows that $ \mu_{S,\beta}(\e)$ can be nonzero only if $\beta$ is an integer multiple of $\alpha$, and we recognize $\lambda\paren*{\setone_I\e_{k}}$ as the $k$th Fourier coefficient of the function $\setone_I$, that is, $\frac1{\lambda(I)}\lambda\paren*{\setone_I\e_{k}}$ is the $k$th Fourier coefficient of the measure $\frac1{\lambda(I)}\setone_I\lambda$.
+The above shows that $ \mu_{S,\beta}(\e)$ can be nonzero only if $\beta$ is an integer multiple of $\alpha$, and we recognize $\lambda\paren*{\setone_I\e^{k}}$ as the $k$th Fourier coefficient of the function $\setone_I$, that is, $\frac1{\lambda(I)}\lambda\paren*{\setone_I\e^{k}}$ is the $k$th Fourier coefficient of the measure $\frac1{\lambda(I)}\setone_I\lambda$.

 One can rather easily extend this example in two ways.
 First, the proof can be repeated almost verbatim for the case when we take any Jordan measurable set $B$ in place of the interval $I$.
-Indeed, all we need to remark is that a set $B$ is Jordan measurable iff, for every given $\epsilon>0$, its indicator function $\setone_B$ can be approximated by a pair of unsigned, continuous functions $\phi_a$ and $\phi_b$ so that $\phi_b\le \setone_B\le \phi_a$ and $\lambda\pa*{\phi_a-\phi_b}<\epsilon$.
-This approximability by continuous functions both below and above is also equivalent with saying that the boundary of the set has zero Lebesgue measure. \begin{defn}[label={defn:4}]{$\nu$-Riemann integrability}{}\rr Let $\nu$ be a finite Borel measure on $\setT$ and let $\phi$ be a Borel measurable $\setT\to\setC$ function.
+Indeed, all we need to remark is that a set $B$ is Jordan measurable iff, for every given $\epsilon>0$, its indicator function $\setone_B$ can be sandwiched between two unsigned, continuous functions $\phi_a$ and $\phi_b$ so that $\phi_b\le \setone_B\le \phi_a$ and $\lambda\pa*{\phi_a-\phi_b}<\epsilon$.
+Another way of expressing that the indicator of a set can be sandwiched between two continuous functions is that the boundary of the set has zero Lebesgue measure. \begin{defn}[label={defn:4}]{$\nu$-Riemann integrability}{}\rr Let $\nu$ be a finite Borel measure on $\setT$ and let $\phi$ be a Borel measurable $\setT\to\setC$ function.

 We call the function $\phi$ \emph{$\nu$-Riemann} integrable if it's continuous at $\nu$-almost every point.

 We call the Borel measurable set $B$ \emph{\emph{$\nu$}-Jordan measurable} if its indicator function $\setone_B$ is $\nu$-Riemann integrable. \end{defn}